How human behavior can be controlled by artificial intelligence

 "We develop a general framework for creating adversaries for human decision-making.
 The framework is based on recent developments in deep reinforcement learning models and recurrent neural networks and can in principle be applied to any decision-making task and adversarial objective.

-We show the performance of the framework in three tasks involving choice, response inhibition, and social decision-making," - was reported in a scholarly article.
+We show the performance of the framework in three tasks involving choice, response inhibition, and social decision-making," reports the research article.

 Three experiments